 A minimum grade-point average of 2.0 is required for the baccalaureate degree in this curriculum.
-At the end of each semester and prior to each Clinical Education assignment, the faculty review the development of professional attitudes and behaviors of the majors in this program as well as the quality of their academic record.
+The minimum grade required in a professional course is "C." At the end of each semester and prior to each Clinical Education assignment, the faculty review the development of professional attitudes and behaviors of the majors in this program as well as the quality of their academic record.